NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

 **Note:**

 At this point, it can be added that when synchronizing between a family and a person register that are already populated, the collision rule applies.
 For example, there is a man named Smith who marries a woman named Muster.
 As a result, the woman appears as Smith in the family register and as Muster in the person register.
 This leads to a collision, and the left side (family register) wins, so the woman's name in the person register is changed to Smith.
+This is only important for the initial synchronization.

 </aside>